eBay/TrustFabric/Identity.md

 1. In LDAP each RDN value corresponds to a object with components being attribute/value pair of that object.
 Object may have more attribute/values pairs and the object is created as composition of multiple object-classes (just like OOP).

 *Use of LDAP Directory is completely optional and in many cases not required*.

-## Mapping Identities

-TrustFabric allows identity creation via mappings.
-This allows easier and flexible adoption of identity representation in your environment.

-### Mapping Identities in LDAP

-LDAP mapping is needed if your organization uses LDAP directories or IdM/IAM systems backed by LDAP directories.
-LDAP based identity representation makes it easier to achieve federation for application identities and can also be leveraged to build application catalog.
-Please refer to [LDAP Schema section](./LdapSchema.md) for LDAP based identity modelling.

-### Mapping Identities in Kubernetes

-In Kubernetes following objects are available for mapping applications:

-1. Clusters
-1. Namespaces
-1. Deployments (including `deplpoyment`, `rc`, `statefulset` etc.)

-**Important**: TrustFabric is a federated implementation for application and user identities.
-Based on your implementation, additional controls may be required to implement unique identities across a multi-cluster Kubernetes infrastructure.